We have a 15,000 sqft shop in the St. Louis, MO area with about a 10-12 crafts people who perform all finishing operations on site.

 When you buy American, you are paying in full up front.
 When you buy overseas, someone else is baring the burden and next generation will pay for the environmental costs.

 When it comes to smell, your best solution is to wait for delivery.
-Let us store the piece for 30 days after completion, even longer is fine.
-Generally speaking, after 30 days or so, the smell goes away and almost all off gassing is done.
+Let us store the piece for 30-days after completion, even longer is fine.
+Generally speaking, after 3-days or so, the smell goes away and almost all off gassing is done.

-We have had three customers who have complained about the smell, but I have never heard back from them after a couple of months and nobody has returned a piece (yet) because the smell was unbearable/persistent.
+We have had three customers who have complained about the smell, but I have never heard back from them after a couple of months and nobody has returned a piece (yet) because the smell was unbearable and/or persistent.